Sweet Caroline: Legacy

 In 2019, "Sweet Caroline" was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".
+In 2020 the song was inducted into the Grammy Hall of Fame.

 DJ Ötzi version

 Austrian singer DJ Ötzi released a version of the song in 2009 through UMG.
-His version reached number 19 on the German Singles Chart, staying for 18 weeks in the German charts.
+His version reached number 19 on the German singles chart, staying for 18 weeks in the German charts.
 It also peaked at number 18 on the Austrian charts.
-The song was also included in the Hotel Engel (Gold Edition).
+The song was also included on his album Hotel Engel (Gold Edition).